apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 We strongly recommend that you take advantage of the release candidates as they come out.
 Waiting for a `GA` release is only going to set you up for unpleasant surprises.
 A `GA` is [a tag and nothing more](https://apereo.github.io/2017/03/08/the-myth-of-ga-rel/).
-Note that CAS releases are *strictly* time-based releases; they are not scheduled or based on specific benchmarks, statistics or completion of features.
+Note that CAS releases are *strictly* time-based releases; they are not scheduled or based on specific benchmarks, statistics, or completion of features.
 To gain confidence in a particular release, it is strongly recommended that you start early by experimenting with release candidates and/or follow-up snapshots.